sabrinasaidoune/MSc_Research_Project_Sabrina/README.md

 ## Acknowledgements

-With thanks to Dr Michelle Simon and Dr Kim Jonas for their supervision and guidance throughout this project, to the research group and HAB for their support, to peers and Youssra, and to my family — and finally, to all women navigating fertility challenges, who motivate this work.
+With thanks to my supervisors, Dr Michelle Simon and Dr Kim Jonas, for their guidance and support throughout this project, and to the Reproductive Physiology Laboratory at King's College London for generating the data used in this work.